dakujem/slim-sleeve/docs/tech.md

 **Slim Psr7 HTTP**\
 Comes from the authors of Slim and was a vital part of it prior to version v4.
+Info on how to swap the HTTP implementation can be found in the [Slim v4 documentation](https://github.com/slimphp/Slim/blob/4.x/README.md).
 > :zap: currently using nyholm/psr7 because of an issue in slim/psr7.
-Info on how to swap the HTTP implementation can be found in the [Slim v4 documentation](https://github.com/slimphp/Slim/blob/4.x/README.md)

 **Pimple container**\
 Fast, stable, proven, lightweight.\
-Sleeve extends Pimple to add a touch of convenience.
+_Sleeve_ extends Pimple to add a touch of convenience.

 - JWT
-- tracy
+- tracy / symfony debug
 - twig
 - fractal
 - validation

 ## The Directory Structure

-The basic directory structure provides simple guidelines to structure your code:
+The top-level directory structure provides guidelines to structure your code:
 ```
 ─ /  (root)
   ├─ app/